RevokeCash/revoke.cash/content/en/learn/basics/what-are-tokens.md

 # What Are Tokens?

-There are multiple definitions of what a _token_ is in cryptocurrency, but the prevaling definition in the context of Ethereum and other EVM chains is any crypto-asset that lives on top of Ethereum or other blockchains, without having its own dedicated blockchain.
+There are multiple definitions of what a _token_ is in cryptocurrency, but the prevailing definition in the context of Ethereum and other EVM chains is any crypto-asset that lives on top of Ethereum or other blockchains, without having its own dedicated blockchain.

 ## Types of Tokens